||Mule Ear - Mule Shoe Loop

 turn left into the 365 Trail trailhead for a longer ride.
 To park at the

-1.8 miles from where you turned off the main road.
+1.8 miles on the main North Fork Park road from where you turned off the main road.
 Look for a the

 trailhead sign on your right.
-Connect to the trail on the north side of
+Pull into the little loop and park.
+Connect to the trail on the northwest side of

 the parking area.